Blog

 Loved our recent blog on data protection strategies?
 Today, we’ll take a deeper dive into another powerful data management strategy called subsetting.
 What’s subsetting, you ask?
 It’s the art and science of creating a coherent slice of data across databases of different types for targeted use cases without breaking referential integrity.

-Specifically, we’ll discuss the Tonic feature called subsetting—and how you can use it to make fit for purpose private databases for all of your stakeholders.
+In this article, we’ll discuss Tonic Structural’s patented approach to database subsetting—and how you can use it to make fit-for-purpose secure databases for all of your stakeholders.

 Heads-up, we will be drawing inspiration from the hit Amazon TV show Rings of Power for example stakeholders.
 You’ve been warned.